Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * Imagery:
   * A bright, colorful abstract image is used for the hero image to be eye-catching & inviting to the user and stay consistent with the “modern/contemporary” art theme.
 * The artworks for the posters speak for themselves - they are eye-catching, fun, young and really enticing choices to use as posters in one’s home.
+* The banners for the blogs are also bright and fun to attract users to click on the blog posts and learn more about the artists.

 ### Wireframes & Mockups: